flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

 ---
-title: Multimethods, Protocols, Records
+title: Multimethods, Protocols, and Records
-link_title: Multimethods, Protocols, Records
+link_title: Multimethods, Protocols, and Records
 kind: documentation
 draft: true
 ---

+# Multimethods, Protocols, and Records

 As a programmer, abstraction is your second-best friend.
 It is the glorious mechanism that allows you to circumvent your cognitive